Innumerable as the Starrs of Night,

 “Poor little Cuba” is poor because its system makes it poor — just as with North Korea.
 I'm afraid my opinion of Castro will always be colored by the fact that (according to Khrushchev's memoirs) he tried to get Khrushchev to attack the United States with nuclear weapons during the Cuban missile crisis.
 He's just a wanna-be mass murderer, in other words.

 Less destructive means?
 The left has been arguing for over a decade that “hundreds of thousands” of children die every year from the sanctions on Iraq.
 It should be obvious that no containment of Iraq is possible without the sanctions.
 The common refrain of the left that the sanctions hurt “only the people of Iraq and not Saddam” is simply silly — the sanctions keep tens of billions of dollars out of his grubby little hands, that he would otherwise use for dirty little armaments and additional dozens of gleaming presidential palaces.
 The sanctions are vital if Iraq is to be contained.
+On the other hand, a few days of warfare as the U.S. is now capable of waging it will not only liberate Iraq but probably cost fewer civilian deaths than a mere week of sanctions — much less the years they would have to remain in effect while we “contain” Saddam.
+So what does “less destructive means” mean given that kind of capability?
+That's what's known as being penny wise and pound foolish.

 The French are not motivated by “business contracts,” in my view, despite much that has been written alleging it.
 (I'm not sure where you get the “North Africa” bit from, as North African contracts would not seem to be under threat from a second Gulf War.)
 Iraqi contracts would be under threat, but from what I've read, the total value of French business with Iraq (and North Africa too, at a guess) is a small fraction of their business with the United States — which is what they're now endangering.
 No, the French are quite explicit about their reasons, as a legislator close to French president Chirac put it the other day: